Fright Night 2: New Blood: Production

-Fox greenlit the film and rushed into production at a breakneck pace.
+Touchstone greenlit the film and rushed into production at a breakneck pace.
 The first draft of the screenplay was written in a week and then it endured two months of revisions.
 Although producers of the 2011 film returned, the decision was made that the story would not follow the events of the previous films.
-"I thought it was a little bit of a play on the James Bond movies, where it’s always James Bond, no matter who plays him," commented director Eduardo Rodriguez.
+"I thought it was a little bit of a play on the James Bond movies, where it's always James Bond, no matter who plays him," commented director Eduardo Rodriguez.

-Jaime Murray is not a fan of horror films and had never seen the previous films when she was given the script. " I read about ten pages and I didn’t really know whether it was meant to be funny or frightening.
+Jaime Murray is not a fan of horror films and had never seen the previous films when she was given the script. " I read about ten pages and I didn't really know whether it was meant to be funny or frightening.
 So I sat down and I watched Fright Night with Colin Farrell, and then I went back and I re-read the script.
 It was great because it gave me a point of reference, and it made me realize that even though it was really scary and dark in places, it was also funny."

 Will Payne made the conscious choice not to pattern his performance after previous Charley Brewsters William Ragsdale or Anton Yelchin.
 "This is a whole new cast so why not try and make this my own character, my own creation?" he asked.

 Filming took place over a month from November–December 2012 in Romania.
 Temperatures frequently lingered around -15 degrees below Fahrenheit, which caused a variety of problems.
 Cast and crew members shook and shivered the whole time; cameras ceased to operate as the weather froze them; the gas station explosion had to be filmed in a studio due to fire safety concerns; and during a pivotal sequence in a swimming pool, actresses Sacha Parkinson and Jaime Murray were so cold that the filmmakers halted production.
 "I just wanted to finish the scene but they said they had to stop it because I was going into hypothermia," said Murray.
 "My mouth was chattering so much that they could see it on camera and I was like, 'Can we just have one more take?', and they were like, 'No. You've got to get out the bath!'"

-Home media
+Release

 The film was released on DVD, Blu-ray and Digital HD in both rated and unrated versions on October 1, 2013.
 The rated version runs 31 seconds shorter, with 5 cuts of explicit gore and nudity from the scene in which Gerri lures a local woman into her lair.
 The DVD and Blu-ray feature identical extras: an audio commentary with director Eduardo Rodriguez and producers Alison Rosenzweig and Michael Gaeta, Fright Night webisodes and a Dracula Revealed featurette which includes interviews with principal cast and crew members.

+The first film was produced by Touchstone Pictures, a subsidiary of the Walt Disney Company.
+The sequel was release via 20th Century Fox Home Entertainment.
+Following Disney's acquisition of Fox and all its subsidiaries, both films are now under one parent company.